GIT Compactifications of M_{0,n} and Flips: GIT Preliminaries

 We are interested in the natural action of $\SL(d+1)$ on $U_{d,n} \subseteq \Chow(1,d,\PP^d)\times (\PP^d)^n$.
 Since $\SL(d+1)$ has no characters, the choice of a linearization is equivalent to the choice of an ample line bundle.
 Each projective space $\PP^d$ has the hyperplane class $\OO_{\PP^d}(1)$ as an ample generator of its Picard group.
 The Chow variety has a distinguished ample line bundle $\OO_{Chow} (1)$ coming from the embedding in projective space given by Chow forms.
 Therefore, by taking external tensor products we obtain an $\mathbb{N}^{n+1}$ of ample line bundles on $\Chow(1,d,\PP^d)\times (\PP^d)^n$, which we then restrict to $U_{d,n}$.

 It is convenient to use fractional linearizations by tensoring with $\mathbb{Q}$.
-Moreover, since stability is unaffected when a linearized line bundle is replaced by a tensor power, we can work with a transverse cross-section of the cone of linearizations: As we will see (Corollary \ref{SmoothWeight}), this ensures that for a pointed curve to be semistable, all the points must have weight at most 1.
+Moreover, since stability is unaffected when a linearized line bundle is replaced by a tensor power, we can work with a transverse cross-section of the cone of linearizations: As we will see (Corollary \ref{SmoothWeight}), this ensures all $c_i \le 1$ whenever the semistable locus is nonempty.
 This allows us to relate our construction to previous GIT constructions as well as Hassett's spaces, where the point weights are similarly bounded by 1.
+We will later restrict to the case that $\gamma < 1$ and $c_i < 1$ for all $i$.
+Note that this forces $n \geq 3$.